Building Surveys and other types of historic building surveys

 “Listed building surveys are usually undertaken by two people, this allows us to gather more site information and provide you with a more accurate and detailed report”.

-We look carefully for signs of unauthorised or badly executed repairs and alterations and alert you to the legal and practical consequences.
+When carrying out our listed building surveys we look carefully for signs of unauthorised or badly executed repairs and alterations and alert you to the legal and practical consequences.
 Importantly, a Listed Building Survey also includes a desktop planning audit, this involves researching the historic environment records and the Planning Authority records to see whether any applications for planning permission or listed building consent have been submitted, armed with this information we have a good idea of what the building should look like when we arrive for the inspection.

 It is important to keep in mind that any alterations that have not received listed building consent or have not been executed in accordance with the approved specifications or any conditions, are liable to be removed or made good.
 If the alterations were made after the building was listed regardless of who made the alterations, you as the incoming owner become fully liable.